 Histamine causes uncomfortable symptoms often associated with allergies, such as sneezing, itching, and congestion.
 Stinging nettle leaves contain histamine, creating a protective effect against allergies.

-The minerals and electrolytes in nettle strengthen the function of the endocrine glands, which in the Ayurvedic tradition are known to be the central vortexes of energy in the body.
+The minerals and electrolytes in the nettle strengthen the function of the endocrine glands, which in the Ayurvedic tradition are known to be the central vortexes of energy in the body (or the chakras).
 Without electrolytes, the body cannot produce vital ‘electricity’, or energy, it needs to function and stay in optimal health.